 Our purpose?
 To share gardening news, tips, wit, and wisdom, and help everyone in the Ozarks and similar climates find the best plants for our gardens.

 QUESTION: What's the best way to use this website?

 It's easy.
 OzarksGardens.com has three simple goals:

-1) to help folks find plants for their gardens that really thrive in the Ozarks and provide some tips on how to grow them.
+1) The first goal--to help folks find plants for their gardens that really thrive in the Ozarks and to provide some tips on how to grow them.
 Every plant that appears here does beautifully in our region and all similar climates.

 2) to give a richer, broader, clearer picture of gardening in our region;

 You can browse here at your leisure or do searches--a search for "hosta," for example, will turn up a great many varieties, and you can search for plant characteristics such as colors or types.
 The search engine isn't perfect; like gardening, it can return some odd results, but most will be useful.

 The best approach to the website is to relax, take your time, and enjoy whatever you find here.
 And you don't have to see everything in one visit; you can always come back when you have more time.
 We'll still be here.